synthetic-microstructures/synthetmic/README.md

     - add information about the package to readme
     - update information in the pyproject.toml file
     - add more methods to the base generator: get_vertices(), etc.
-    - add workflow for publishing package to pypi
+    - add workflow for publishing package to pypi; when creating the project on PyPI, [create with trusted publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/).
+You can use your account for this.

 ## References
 Coming soon stay stuned!